Cohomology of $(\varphi,\Gamma)$-modules over pseudorigid spaces: Positive characteristic function fields

 \section{Positive characteristic function fields}

-In this section, we closely study overconvergent $(\varphi,\Gamma)$-modules where the coefficients are finite extensions of $\F_p(\!(u)\!)$.
+In this section, we closely study overconvergent $(\varphi,\Gamma)$-modules where the coefficients are finite extensions of $\F_p(\!(u)\!)$; throughout this section, $R$ will denote such an extension.
 This is similar to the situation studied by Hartl--Pink~\cite{hartl-pink}, but because we are interested in $(\varphi,\Gamma)$-modules related to representations of characteristic-$0$ Galois groups, we may work with imperfect coefficients.
 For this reason, we rely on the slope filtration theorem from~\cite{kedlaya08}, rather than the Dieudonn\'e--Manin classification theorem from ~\cite{hartl-pink}.
-We first calculate the cohomology of certain rank-$1$ $(\varphi,\Gamma_{\Q_p})$-modules (using techniques similar to ~\cite{colmez}), and then use those calculations to deduce the Tate local duality theorem for all $(\varphi,\Gamma_K)$-modules (following the strategy of ~\cite{liu2007}).
+We first calculate the cohomology of certain rank-$1$ $(\varphi,\Gamma_{\Q_p})$-modules (using techniques similar to ~\cite{colmez2005}), and then use those calculations to deduce the Tate local duality theorem for all $(\varphi,\Gamma_K)$-modules (following the strategy of ~\cite{liu2007}).